TreeGee73/Note-Taker/README.md

 ---

 ## Questions / Contact Details
-This app can be found on my Github page at [TreeGee73](https://github.com/TreeGee73).

-If you have any questions or need to contact me about this app, I can reached either on Github or by email.
+If you have any questions or need to contact me about this app, visit my GitHub page at [TreeGee73](https://github.com/TreeGee73).